Franz Binder: Club career

 Binder came from a family of labourers.
 He had nine siblings.
 When he was 15 years old he played football for the first team of Sturm 19 St. Pölten.
 Nicknamed Bimbo, Binder was a prolific goalscorer who played for SK Rapid Wien.
 He won the national Austrian championship four times and was three times top goalscorer in the Austrian league.
 In 1941 he also won the German championship with a 4–3 victory against Schalke 04, where he scored three goals.
-From 1930 to 1937, Binder scored more than 700 goals For Rapid Vienna, including the reserves;
+From 1930 to 1937, Binder scored more than 700 goals for Rapid Wien, including the reserves;